heyimalaap/UNMASQUE/README.md

 ### Running Unmasque
 Open `mysite/unmasque/src/main_cmd.py` file.
 This script has one default input specified.
 Change this query to try Unmasque for various inputs.

+Change current directory to `mysite`.
 Use the following command:
-`python main_cmd.py`
+`python -m unmasque.src.main_cmd`